Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 How to Get Around Warsaw During a Long Layover

 The city of Warsaw, Poland, has excellent public transportation.
-During my long layover visit, I used most of the methods of getting around Warsaw.
+During my long layover in Warsaw, I used most of the methods of getting around the city.

 Warsaw has Many Different Public Transportation Options